-GA(φ) = GA,P-φ212φ3dB2 (A6.2.1-2)
+GA(φ) = GA,P-φ212φ3dB2 (A6.1.6-2)

 Rec.
 ITU-R M.2059 states “the peak gain … of the radio altimeter antenna should be used if propagation paths are within ±30° of a vector orthogonal to the bottom of the aircraft.”
+However, this study assumes two approaches:

-This study assumes the aircraft is not performing pitch and roll manoeuvres, and as such the peak gain of the radio altimeter antenna is only used for interfering signal path vectors orthogonal to the bottom of the aircraft.
+The first approach assumes the aircraft remains at a pitch and roll of 0 degrees at every sampled iteration.
+The second approach assumes the pitch and roll of the aircraft are randomly assigned for each sampled iteration of the Monte Carlo analysis.
+For both approaches, the peak gain of the radio altimeter antenna is only used for interfering signal path vectors orthogonal to the bottom of the aircraft.

 In typical aviation operations, aircraft will perform pitch and roll manoeuvres appropriate for the altitude at which the aircraft is flying.
+The pitch and roll at each sampled iteration will be determined by using two randomly selected variables L and δ, based on equations A.6.1.6-3 and A.6.1.6-4

+Pitch = L*cosδ (A6.1.6-3)

+Roll = L*sinδ (A6.1.6-4)

+where:

+L: A uniformly sampled variable used to control radial distribution:

+0≤L ≤900, for Altitude ≥122 m

+0≤L ≤400, for 122 m>Altitude ≥30 m

+0 ≤L ≤225, for 30 m>Altitude ≥15 m

+L =0, for 15 m>Altitude

+δ: A uniformly sampled variable used to control the directional distribution

+0≤δ ≤2π

+The second approach models a random aircraft attitude uniformly spread within a maximum cone of ±30° for an altitude greater than or equal to 122 m, a cone of ±20° for an altitude greater than or equal to 30 m and less than 122 m, and so on based on the L distribution.

 A6.1.6.2.2.2 Receiver Front-end Overload Threshold

 Receiver front-end overload occurs when sufficient power from an interfering signal saturates the front-end of a radio altimeter receiver.
-The input power threshold (“PT,RF”), cable loss (“Lc”), and frequency dependent rejection factor (“FDRf”) must be considered to calculate the receiver front-end overload threshold at the receive port of the antenna as a function of frequency (“RFOAnt,Rx(f0)”).
-The RFOAnt,Rx(f0) for this compatibility study is bounded over the frequency range 4 200-4 800 MHz, and calculated using Equation A6.2.1-3:
+The input power threshold (“PT,RF”), cable loss (“Lc”), frequency dependent rejection factor (“FDRf”), and AAFAlt must be considered to calculate the receiver front-end overload threshold at the receive port of the antenna as a function of frequency and altitude (“RFOAnt,Rx(f0,Alt)”).
+The RFOAnt,Rx(f0,Alt) for this compatibility study is bounded over the frequency range 4 200-4 800 MHz, and calculated using Equation A6.1.6-5:

-RFOAnt,Rxf0= PT,RF+Lc+FDRff0 (A6.2.1-3)
+RFOAnt,Rxf0,Alt= PT,RF+Lc+FDRff0+AAFAlt

+(A6.1.6-5)

 where: